 3) Turmeric is often in the list of top dog lipoma foods.
 Dosage, additional benefits, and any contraindications are explained in my dog cancer blog. *Please note, dogs who “run hot” may be better off NOT taking turmeric.
 Instead, Violet is an alternative to combat inflammation and lipomas since it will have a cooling effect on “hot” dogs.

 4) Parsley neutralizes acidity in the body, fights multiple myeloma, is great for your eyes, is helpful in preventing tooth decay, removes herbicides, removes pesticides, and will counteract grains.
 This organic dog supplement contains BOTH herbs #3 and #4!

 5) Cumin is great for digestive disorders, has anti-cancer properties, anti-tumor properties, and helps boost kidney & liver function.

 Canine Lipoma diet food tips for healthy dog food

-Doing a canine liver detox combined with the below foods should help speed up the process of shrinking your dog’s lipoma.
+Doing a canine liver detox should help speed up the process of shrinking your dog’s lipoma.

 If your dog’s diet is heavily based on animal protein, lowering the amount of animal protein a bit can be beneficial because it can stress the liver and kidneys.
 A few ways to accomplish this is to do a dog liver detox, or swap your meat-based treats like bully sticks or chicken jerky vegan dental treats!
 If you prefer to make your own dog treats, you can try this 5-ingredient dog cookie or 3-ingredient cat treat recipe.